Dyson V12 Detect vs. V15 Detect: Which Option Is Better?

-Dyson continues to improve upon their technology, and the V12 Detect is the latest, which I’ll compare with the V15 Detect.
+Dyson continues to improve its technology, and the V12 Detect is the latest model, which I’ll compare with the V15 Detect.

-It’s a lighter version of the V15 Detect with a smaller form factor, so it’s lighter, offering better ergonomics than the full-sized V10, V11, Outsize, and V15 options.
+It’s a lighter version of the V15 Detect, featuring a smaller form factor, which makes it lighter and offers better ergonomics than the full-sized V10, V11, Outsize, and V15 options.

 These upgrades address two issues that plagued Dyson’s full-sized alternatives.

-It’s better than the Micro 1.5KG, Dyson’s lightest and most ergonomic option, with more than twice the run time and much better deep cleaning performance.
+It’s better than the Micro 1.5KG, Dyson’s lightest and most ergonomic option, offering more than twice the runtime and significantly improved deep-cleaning performance.

 So, without further ado, let’s first look at the spec comparison.